j5py/j5py/README.md

 ###### JavaScript Solutions

 Tag Management Systems facilitate the orchestration of third-party solutions by providing an entry point through a container script, but they only cover the most common cases.
-I offered simple and reliable solutions, along with numerous JavaScript snippets to address various needs.
+I offered simple and reliable solutions, with numerous JavaScript snippets to address various needs.

 <br />
 <br />